Basra International Airport: Ground operations

 Following the American control and since 2002, SkyLink Arabia has been providing ground operations and fuel supply at the airport.
 In 2014 Group holding services with its subsidiary Basra ground handling services company with the partnership of Iraq airways took over the ground handling operations at the airport.

+In 2021 Lebanese Air Transport- Charter Ground Handling company took over the Ground handling and cargo operations at the airport with the partnership with the Directorate of Iraqi Airports.

 During 2010 access to the airport was strictly controlled by checkpoints situated at the main Airport entrance.
 Navigating this was done strictly on the production of a flight reference number for outward travel.
 The US Government (USG), accommodated at the adjacent US Consulate, required dedicated transfer services from the Consulate to the Airport terminal.
 A newly established company, Personal Transition Services (PTS), was contracted by several of the USG elements to perform this service.
 The company started by providing services directly to and from the Airport, but quickly grew into a company that provide full life support services further to the south close to the Iraq/Kuwait border at Safwan.
 PTS became the first International company to have a desk inside the main Airport terminal, from where the locally employed staff were able to provide both English and Iraqi speaking services.

 Airlines and destinations

+Statistics

+Source: COSIT.
+Air Transport Activity Statistics, years 2015, 2016, 2017, 2018, 2019, 2020, 2021 and 2022.